t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

 experimentation and innovation by interested adopters.

 Creators of specifications of IoT data models should indicate their process for creation of new object types.
+It would also be helpful to provide a recommendation on how to deal with them in the interim.

 ### Development Considerations and Assumptions